MV Gemini

 MV Gemini Wiki

-For summer 2019 season, Turkey's largest tour agency Etstur chartered Celestyal Nefeli (Gemini) for roundtrips from homeport Izmir (Turkey) to Greece (Syros Island, Mykonos Island, Santorini Island and Piraeus-Athens).
-The seasonal ship charter offered 3- and 4-day itineraries starting May 31 (with a 2-day mini-cruise) and ending on September 8.
-Etstur's 3-day cruise prices started from EUR 230 / USD 260 per person (double occupancy).
+For the summer 2019 season, Turkey’s largest tour agency Etstur chartered Celestyal Nefeli (Gemini) for roundtrip itineraries from homeport Izmir (Turkey) to Greece (Syros Island, Mykonos Island, Santorini Island and Piraeus–Athens).
+The seasonal charter operated 3- and 4-day cruises from May 31 (starting with a 2-day mini-cruise) through September 8.
+Etstur’s 3-day itineraries were priced from EUR 230 / USD 260 per person (double occupancy).

-The vessel (Union Naval Valencia yard/hull number 197) is powered by 4x Wartsila marine diesel engines (model 8R32E) with total power output 13,12 MW.
+The vessel (Union Naval Valencia yard / hull number 197) is powered by four Wartsila marine diesel engines (model 8R32E), with a total output of 13.12 MW.

 Celestyal Nefeli cruise ship (Gemini)

-The vessel was launched (floated-out from drydock) on May 30, 1991, delivered (to the Panama-based Commodore Cruise Line) in May 1992 and immediately chartered (as hotel ship) during the Barcelona 1992 Olympic Games.
-On November 11, it left Barcelona for NYC New York.
-The inaugural cruise (from homeport NYC) departed on October 5.
+The vessel was launched (floated out from drydock) on May 30, 1991, delivered to the Panama-based Commodore Cruise Line in May 1992 and immediately chartered as a hotel ship during the Barcelona 1992 Olympic Games.
+On November 11, she departed Barcelona for New York City.
+The inaugural cruise from NYC departed on October 5.

-On November 19, 2007, the liner was sold to Jewel Owner Ltd but continued the Star Cruises service (under charter) through January 2009, when was renamed "Vision Star".
-In March, its flagstate was changed to Malta (registered in Valletta).
-In April, it was renamed "Gemini" and chartered to Quail Travel Group (which bankrupted in August 2011).
+On November 19, 2007, the liner was sold to Jewel Owner Ltd but continued Star Cruises service under charter until January 2009, when she was renamed “Vision Star.”
+In March, her flag-state was changed to Malta (registered in Valletta).
+In April, she was renamed “Gemini” and chartered to Quail Travel Group (which went bankrupt in August 2011).

-In April-July 2012, the ship was chartered (as hotel ship) by Petrofac Ltd (Jersey UK-registered oilfield services provider to the oil and gas industry).
-In November 2015, the vessel entered drydock at Besiktas Shipyard (Istanbul, Turkey).
+From April through July 2012, the ship was chartered as a hotel vessel by Petrofac Ltd (a Jersey UK-registered oilfield services company).
+In November 2015, the ship entered drydock at Besiktas Shipyard (Istanbul, Turkey).

-In April 2016 through December 2017, the ship was chartered by Celestyal Cruises and renamed "Celestyal Nefeli".
-In January 2018 was renamed to "Gemini".
+From April 2016 through December 2017, the vessel was chartered by Celestyal Cruises and renamed “Celestyal Nefeli.”
+In January 2018, she reverted to the name “Gemini.”

-In 2020-H1 (first half) the cruise liner was layup in Port Piraeus (Keratsini, Athens).
-In July 2020, Miray International started its own brand ("Miray Cruises") by a multi-year chartering of MV Gemini (inaugural cruise for Miray on August 31).
-Miray specialises in short Aegean Sea cruises (3-4-night Greek Isles itineraries) leaving roundtrip from homeports Piraeus and Cesme Turkey.
-The itineraries visit some of Greece's most popular islands (Mykonos, Santorini, Syros) plus Turkey (Cesme).
-Longer voyages additionally visit Rhodes.
-Since 2012, Miray International has been also involved with the Etstur's cruise shipping operations.
-The list of other Miray-managed cruise vessels also includes Louis Aura, Aegean Paradise, MS Delphin.
+In the first half of 2020, the vessel was laid up in Port Piraeus (Keratsini, Athens).
+In July 2020, Miray International launched its own cruise brand (“Miray Cruises”) through a multi-year charter of MV Gemini, with the inaugural Miray voyage on August 31.
+Miray specializes in short Aegean Sea cruises (3-4-night Greek Islands itineraries) roundtrip from homeports Piraeus and Cesme, Turkey, visiting popular islands (Mykonos, Santorini, Syros) and Turkey (Cesme).
+Longer itineraries additionally visit Rhodes.
+Since 2012, Miray International has also supported Etstur’s cruise operations.
+Other Miray-managed vessels include Louis Aura, Aegean Paradise and MS Delphin.

-Miray Cruises 2021 charter of MV Gemini is planned for the period April through October.
+Miray Cruises’ 2021 charter of MV Gemini was scheduled for April through October.
+During winter layup periods, the vessel remains docked at Port Keratsini (Athens).